aufdenpunkt/django-statify/README.md

 * Execute releases and deployments using django management commands
 * Integrate logging for releases and deployments
 * Extend deployment hosts to some cloud services (S3, etc.)
+* German translation
+* API to catch objects/models with urls on save